falvarador/ecommerce-admin-astro/README.md

-# Ecommerce Admin with Astro and React!
+# Ecommerce Admin with Astro and Preact!

 This is an ecommerce-admin project made with [Astro](https://astro.build/) 🚀 and ♥️.